Summer Wilderness Course

 Breakfast: Oats with nuts, seeds and fruit toppings

-Lunch: Home-baked sourdough bread with spreads, cheese, local salami, pickles, peanut butter
+Lunch: Home-baked sourdough bread with spreads, cheese, local salami, some fruit and vegetables

 Dinner: Vegetable stew with dear or moose meat (or tofu) with rice